jcreaner92/DatabricksAutomation/README.md

 Azure Databricks is a powerful technology, used by Data Engineers and Scientists ubiquitously.
-However, operationalizing it within a fully automated Continuous Integration and Deployment setup may prove challenging.
+However, operationalizing it within a Continuous Integration and Deployment setup that is fully automated, may prove challenging.

 The net effect is a disproportionate amount of the Data Scientist/Engineers time contemplating DevOps matters.
-This Repositories guiding vision is to automate as much of the infrastructure as possible.
+This Repository's guiding vision is to automate as much of the infrastructure as possible.

 ---
 ---

-# Prerequisites
+## Prerequisites
 <details open>
 <summary>Click Dropdown... </summary>
 <br>

 - Github Account
-- Access to an Azure Subscription
+- Microsoft Azure Subscription
-- VS Code installed.
+- VS Code
-- Docker Desktop Installed (Instructions below)
 - Azure CLI Installed (This Accelerator is tested on version 2.39)
+- Docker Desktop Installed (not required for Section 1)

 </details>

 ---
 ---

-# Details of The Accelerator
+## Details of The Accelerator

 - Creation of four environments:
   - Development